 Avoiding the middle protects your downside, and gives you a chance for more upside.
 With less invested in the middle, you can invest more in the wildcards.

-The Barbell Strategy in other areas
+The Barbell Strategy in life

 The Barbell Strategy is useful in investing, and it’s useful in creative work.
 If you look around, you can also apply the Barbell Strategy to other areas.